iamalwaysuncomfortable/zk-counterparty/zkips/ZKIP-001-Computing-Zero-Knowledge-Edge-Inferences.md

 both parties to make decisions based on the inferences without revealing the content of the inferences or data used to generate them.

-The protocol describes how parties using discriminative machine learning functions of the form `I = f(Y|X)` to generate inferences `I` can hide the content of the inferences through hiding functions `h(I)` and construct proofs about the content of those inferences `p(h(I))` which counterparties can use within decision logic.
+The protocol describes how parties using discriminative machine learning functions of the form `I = f(Y|X)` to generate inferences `I` can hide the content of the inferences through hiding operations `h(I)` which project the inferences into sets in which an adversary with access to `h(I)` cannot feasibly learn anything from and subsequently construct proofs about the content of those inferences `p(h(I))` which counterparties can use within decision logic.

-The protocol is designed to be portable wherein the counterparties are running it on both ends and able to transmit encrypted data to each other on any platform.
+The protocol is designed to be portable and lightweight such almost any two counterparties can run it even if they are both constrained in available computing resources.

 # Motivation

 When machine learning is performed within an application in a web browser or mobile device, there is little expectation or guarantee of privacy.
-Any data the user generates can often be assumed to collected and used to make an inference about the user, wherein the inference itself becomes identifying metadata about the user that is often sold without their explicit consent beyond agreeing to platform terms of service.
+Any data the user generates and any inferences made from that data can be assumed to be collected by the platform serving the user.
+These data are often used and sold without a user's explicit consent beyond agreeing to generally opaque platform terms of service.

 However, the usefulness of inferences in creating desirable user experiences has arguably been shown.
 So it is optimal to not have a binary choice between privacy and utility and motivates the creation